 Mauritius and Seychelles made a joint submission to the Commission on the Limits of the Continental Shelf (CLCS) in 2008, concerning the Mascarene Plateau, which is an extended continental shelf of around 396,000 square kilometers.
 In 2012, the two countries entered into a Joint Management Agreement for joint exploitation of the resources of the area ("Treaty concerning the Joint Management of the Continental Shelf in the Mascarene Plateau Region").
 The agreement provides that the two States shall exercise sovereign rights jointly for the purpose of exploring the continental shelf and exploiting its natural resources in the "Joint Zone."
-It covers matters of environmental protection, exploration, and marine resources management, including fisheries and hydrocarbons, and the sharing of resources in the zone on a 50-50 basis.
+It covers matters of environmental protection, exploration, and marine resources in the zone on a 50-50 basis.
 Through a jointly managed authority that oversees the activities in the area, Seychelles and Mauritius plan to issue licenses for oil exploration and exploitation.
 This approach has enabled the two countries to leverage their respective resources for economic growth, job creation, and international trade.